hyochan/style-guide/docs/REACT.md

 Also, we prefer avoiding prefixes in boolean if it looks clear enough to stand by themselves.
 For examples, we think `loading`, `disabled`, `checked` are better without prefixes.

 #### 1-2-4.
 Async suffix
-When function returns `Promise` or is an async function, we prefer adding suffix `Async`.
+When the function returns `Promise` or is an async function, we prefer adding suffix `Async`.

 ```ts
 // Do